Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 ```
 - Paragraph one will be blue, paragraph two will be red.
 - Both paragraphs will be blue.
-- Paragraphs one will be red, paragraph two will be blue.
+- Paragraphs one will be red, paragraph two will be blue.  <<<<---Correct
 - Both paragraphs will be red.